openharmony/docs/en/application-dev/file-management/photoAccessHelper-resource-guidelines.md

 **How to Develop**

 1. Set the fetch options.
-2. Call **PhotoAccessHelper.getAssets** to obtain image assets.
+2. Call [PhotoAccessHelper.getAssets](../reference/apis/js-apis-photoAccessHelper.md#getassets-1) to obtain image assets.
-3. Call [FetchResult.getFirstObject](../reference/apis/js-apis-photoAccessHelper.md#getfirstobject) to obtain the first image from the result set.
+3. Call [FetchResult.getFirstObject](../reference/apis/js-apis-photoAccessHelper.md#getfirstobject-1) to obtain the first image from the result set.
-4. Call **getThumbnail** to obtain the [PixelMap](../reference/apis/js-apis-image.md#pixelmap7) of the thumbnail of the image.
+4. Call **PhotoAsset.getThumbnail** to obtain the [PixelMap](../reference/apis/js-apis-image.md#pixelmap7) of the thumbnail of the image.

 ```ts
 import dataSharePredicates from '@ohos.data.dataSharePredicates';